You have 47 tabs open.

 Your tabs stay on your machine

 The AI runs locally in your browser using a small language model (LFM2-350M).
-No servers.
-No accounts.
-No data leaves your computer.
+No servers, no accounts.
+Nothing leaves your computer.

 The model downloads once (about 700MB), then everything happens offline.
-Your browsing history, reading habits, and tab contents are never transmitted anywhere.
+Your tab contents are never transmitted anywhere.

 Summarization happens in-browser via WebAssembly.
 The model runs on your CPU.

 You pick where to save.
-Desktop, Dropbox, a git repo—wherever makes sense for you.
+Desktop, Dropbox, a git repo.
+Wherever works.

 TabReset only adds to your file.
 It never reads, deletes, or modifies existing content.